 More importantly, product testing works because you’re not the user.
 So how do you really know how useful your product is?

 In order to test your products, you first of all need to come up with a test plan.
 This involves knowing what is being tested (which specific features and functions) and how it’s measured.
-Write down some questions that you want your audience to answer about your product, too, such as whether or not it’s easy to understand.
+Create a list of questions you’d like your audience to answer about your product, such as whether it’s simple to understand.

 Then, you need to ‘recruit’ some customers/users.
 You don’t need to spend a lot of time vetting people – in fact, you could ask your friends and family if they want to be your guinea pigs.
 However, you can also broaden your testing subjects but it’s important that you make it worth their while.
 For example, perhaps you can offer them an incentive in the form of a discount code, a free gift or even just a snack.

 You’ll need to sort out a testing location, too.
 It’s not really a good idea to let people use your products out of sight because you won’t be able to read their body language.
 This is important because when you’re watching someone use your products, you can spot subtle signals, such as a confused face they’re making.
 Then, you can step in and ask if they’ve got a problem.

 In-person testing is a good idea, but if you’re currently living in a part of the world that’s been placed under restrictions because of the pandemic, you can also use a remote video solution, such as Skype.